-Poinsettias are a popular plant over Christmas and they make a wonderful, festive addition to any home.
-With their bright red flowers, they fit perfectly into the traditional colour scheme and make great centrepieces for your Christmas table.
-They have a reputation for being difficult to look after because they can be sensitive to their surroundings.
-With our top tips on how to look after a poinsettia and keep them looking their best, they can last much longer than just Christmas day.
+Poinsettias are a popular plant at Christmas and they make a wonderful festive addition to any home.
+With their bright red flowers, they fit perfectly into the traditional seasonal colour scheme and make striking centrepieces for your Christmas dining table.

 Tools & materials required

 You might need

 - A hand sprayer

 - A plastic bag or plastic - for carefully getting the poinsettia home from the store